jhlywa/chess.js/README.md

 ## BUGS

-- the en passant square and castling flags aren't adjusted when using the put/remove functions (workaround: use .load() instead)
+- The en passant square and castling flags aren't adjusted when using the put/remove functions (workaround: use .load() instead)

 ## TODO

+- Standardize testing framework.
+The current testing framework is homegrown and is getting difficult to maintain.
+I'm interested in a framework that can be run from both the browser and command line (via node.js).
-- add AI (basic alpha-beta search w/ primitive position evaluation)
+- Add AI (basic alpha-beta search w/ primitive position evaluation).
+The AI should probably be internal to the underlying Chess() object to take full advantage of 0x88 move generation.
-- add jQuery chessboard widget
+- Add jQuery chessboard widget.  (see widget branch for prototype)
-- investigate the use of piece lists (this may shave a few cycles off generate_moves() and attacked())
+- Investigate the use of piece lists (this may shave a few cycles off generate_moves() and attacked())